 - Bradley Tompkins, MS, MPH, former Tickborne Disease Program Chief and Epidemiologist, Vermont Department of Health

-To obtain credit for this course, providers must view the webinar and complete and submit the continuing education form below.
-Continuing education credits are offered through the Vermont Area Health Education Centers (AHEC).
+To obtain continuing medical education credit for this course, providers must view the webinar and complete and submit the continuing medical education form below.
+Continuing medical education credits are offered through the Vermont Area Health Education Centers (AHEC).

 The best way to prevent tickborne diseases is to prevent tick bites.
 The Health Department offers information and free professionally-printed resources that providers can share with patients so they can take simple steps to prevent tick bites.
 Health professionals can also order free printed copies of Tickborne Diseases of the United States: A Reference Manual for Healthcare Providers (CDC).